 Making the use of machine learning widespread will allow practitioners to focus on tasks that must be done by humans.

 While doctors need to have a wide breadth of knowledge, they’re also required to specialise – giving them a large depth of knowledge in specific sub-field.
 This gives them the ability to see a patient’s symptoms through the lens of their speciality.
 However, it can also lead to cases of medical negligence due to limited knowledge.

 It can be problematic for patients with symptoms that are difficult to diagnose.
 And when they’re sent back and forth between doctors from different specialties, the length of time it takes for a correct diagnosis to occur can exacerbate their illness.

-Artificial intelligence could help with this problem.
+Artificial intelligence, in healthcare automation could help with this problem.
 Computers can process symptoms and patient information to suggest possible diagnoses.
-A doctor could then use these recommendations to narrow down their choices, before referring the patient to a specialist that best fits the case.
+A doctor could then use these recommendations to narrow their choices before referring the patient to a specialist that best fits the case.

 Internet of things (IoT) wearables

 Wearable technology has huge potential to improve the standard of care available for patients.
 Devices already exist that can deliver real-time data such as heart rate, blood-oxygen levels, and activity levels.
 Researchers have recently developed a way for doctors to monitor pregnancy remotely using wearable ultrasound patches.